polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/deep-dives/rwkv-eagle-7b/README2.md

 Overall, these custom CUDA kernels are designed to address and mitigate potential computational bottlenecks associated with the RWKV model, particularly those that arise from its sequential components.
 By providing a more efficient computational pathway, these kernels allow the RWKV model to maintain high performance and scalability when running on GPU hardware.

-The use of custom CUDA kernels are optional, but they can significantly improve the performance of the RWKV model, especially when dealing with large datasets and complex models.
+Using custom CUDA kernels is optional, but it's a powerful way to boost the performance of the RWKV model.
+This boost is especially noticeable when working with large datasets or complex models, potentially leading to significant improvements in computational speed.

 In `run-inference-cuda.py`: